Skip to main content

 • Low-Dose Testosterone The importance of testosterone for female health is increasingly recognized.
 Women produce testosterone in their ovaries and adrenal glands, and it is vital for libido, energy, mood, and muscle maintenance.
 A small, carefully dosed weekly subcutaneous injection of Testosterone Cypionate can restore these functions, leading to a significant improvement in overall quality of life.

 Here, the interplay with lifestyle is just as critical.
-For example, weight-bearing exercise works in concert with therapy to protect against osteoporosis.
+For example, weight-bearing exercise works in concert with estrogen therapy to protect against osteoporosis.
 Stress management techniques that lower cortisol can reduce the severity of hot flashes, complementing the effects of estradiol.
 A Mediterranean-style diet, rich in phytonutrients and anti-inflammatory compounds, supports the cardiovascular benefits of hormone therapy and helps manage the metabolic shifts that occur during this transition.

 The following table illustrates the direct relationship between lifestyle interventions and their potentiation of hormonal therapy.